Your Child’s Development

 Our Curriculum

-Our academic curriculum was created to enrich your child’s development during their most important years.
-Because the curriculum is adapted from psychological theories on cognitive development and lesson plans from professional educators, children who attend I’m Just a Kid are likely to increase their likelihood of learning and retention.
-Our
+Adapted from psychological theories on cognitive development and real-life lessons learned by early childhood professionals, our academic curriculum was created to enrich your child’s development during their most important years.
+Children who attend I’m Just a Kid experience an increased likelihood of learning and retention.

 • A Research-Based Curriculum